astronomer/docs/archived_software_docs/version-0.29/airflow-api.md

 ## Step 2: Make an Apache Airflow® REST API request

-With the information from Step 1, you can now execute requests against any supported endpoints in the [Airflow Rest API Reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) via the following base URL:
+With the information from Step 1, you can now execute requests against any supported endpoints in the [Apache Airflow® Rest API Reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) via the following base URL:

 ```
 https://deployments.<BASE-DOMAIN>/<DEPLOYMENT-NAME>/airflow/api/v1